Dynamic Object Uploads

 The mesh filename becomes the object's Mesh Name in Cognitive3D.
 For example:

-controller.gltf+controller.bin→ Mesh name: "controller"chair.glb→ Mesh name: "chair"
+controller.gltf+controller.bin→ Mesh name: "controller"chair.gltf+chair.bin→ Mesh name: "chair"

 Thumbnail Requirements